hirefrank/www/src/pages/services.md

 ---
 layout: simple.vto
 indexable: true
-url: "/services/"
+url: "/coaching/"
-title: Working Titles
+title: Coaching
-description: "Working Titles is a coaching practice dedicated to guiding leaders through the tricky stuff of building products and high-performing teams."
+description: "A coaching practice dedicated to guiding leaders through the tricky stuff of building products and high-performing teams."
 ---

 A coaching practice dedicated to guiding leaders through the tricky stuff of building products and high-performing teams.